troyblank/foodhow/README.md

 Food how is an experimental Node.js recipe book that uses json files instead of a database for portability.
 Let's do it!

 # To Do List
-* add a print stylesheet.
+* host it.
+* add and admin to allow creation and editing of recipes.